Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Additional Experimental Results and Ablation Studies

-The full experimental results, including standard deviations across three seeds for all models, are shown in \cref{tab:appendix_experiments_causal3d_full_table}.
-Next to the correlation and graph prediction metrics, we also list the results of the triplet evaluation following \citet{lippe2022citris}, and the discriminator accuracy of distinguishing between true and fake interventional samples.
-The triplet distance measures how well we can perform combinations of causal factors in latent space without causing correlations among different factors.
-For instance, if we combine the causal factors from image 1 with the object hue of image 2, how close is the decoded image to those true factors?
-The results show that the small differences in entanglement between \OurApproach{}-ENCO and \OurApproach{}-NOTEARS lead to considerable difference for generating new combinations of causal factors, highlighting the importance of strong disentanglement between causal factors.
+As an ablation to the shown dataset, we conduct an experiment on the Causal3DIdent dataset, where all interventions are perfect.
+The experimental results for this dataset, including standard deviations across three seeds for all models, are shown in \cref{tab:appendix_experiments_causal3d_perfect_interventions}.
+We additionally show the discriminator accuracy of distinguishing between true and fake interventional samples.
+The results indicate that while this makes the task in general a bit easier, \OurApproach{}-ENCO still performs the best.
+The small differences in entanglement between \OurApproach{}-ENCO and \OurApproach{}-NOTEARS lead to considerable difference for generating new combinations of causal factors, highlighting the importance of strong disentanglement between causal factors.
 Similarly, the discriminator accuracy shows that \OurApproach{}-ENCO can accurately model the distribution of the true causal model, while clear differences to the VAE-based baseline, \iVAEAdapt{} and \iVAEAutoreg{}, are visible.

 To get an intuition on what graphs the different models identify, we have visualized on example of each model in \cref{fig:appendix_experiments_learned_causal3d_graph}.
 In general, we see that \OurApproach{}-ENCO misses only one edge which is sparse anyway, since hue\_b affects hue\_o only for two shapes.
 Similarly to the results of \citet{lippe2022citris}, we find that the object shape is a false positive parent of the rotation of the object.
 For CITRIS, we see that it starts to predict incorrect orientations due to correlations among factors.
 Finally, \iVAEAdapt{} and \iVAEAutoreg{} predict graphs that have little in common with the ground truth one.